pivotal/docs-tap/scst-store/logs.md

 * The application interprets the values of the query or path parameters correctly.
 * Help figure out which log lines are associated with a particular API request.
-Since there can be several simultaneous endpoint calls, this is a first attempt at trying to group logs by specific calls.
+Since there can be several simultaneous endpoint calls, this is a first attempt at grouping logs by specific calls.

 ##### API payload log output